Improvements and Generalizations of Stochastic Knapsack and Multi-Armed Bandit Approximation Algorithms: Full Version: Conclusion and open questions.

-In this paper, we presented a $(\frac{1}{2}-\varepsilon)$-approximation for \emph{MAB superprocess with multi-period actions and no preemption}, by following the LP relaxation solution exactly (but playing every node with half the probability).
-However, when preemption is allowed, our $\frac{4}{27}$-approximation essentially only uses the LP relaxation solution as an index, and we resort to the weakness of Markov bounds in our analysis.
-It seems tricky to follow the LP relaxation exactly when preemption is allowed.
-However, we believe in this case the projection gap is still no more than $2$.
-This gap remains to be closed.
+In this paper, we presented a $(\frac{1}{2}-\varepsilon)$-approximation for the fully general \emph{MAB superprocess with multi-period actions---no preemption} problem by following a scaled copy of an optimal solution to the LP relaxation, and this is tight.
+However, when preemption is allowed, we were only able to obtain a $\frac{1}{12}$-approximation, using the solution to the LP relaxation mainly for generating priorities, and resorting to weak Markov-type bounds in the analysis.
+It seems difficult to follow a scaled copy of a solution to the LP relaxation when preemption is allowed, because arms can be paused and restarted.
+We do conjecture that our bound of $(\frac{1}{2}+\varepsilon)$ on the gap of the LP is correct in this case and that it is possible to obtain a $(\frac{1}{2}-\varepsilon)$-approximation, but this remains an open problem.
+Also, we have not explored how our techniques apply to certain extensions of the multi-armed bandit problem (switching costs, simultaneous plays, delayed feedback, contextual information, etc.).

-Also, we leave it as an open problem to remove the sampling part of our $(\frac{1}{2}-\varepsilon)$-approximation.
-We were unable to come up with any combinatorial algorithm to bypass the exponential calculation.

-Finally, unary processing times and budget are assumed throughout our paper, and this assumption appears possible to relax (losing some approximation factor).
-It is also worth investigating whether our techniques extend to other variants (switching costs, simultaneous plays, delayed feedback, etc.) of learning problems.
-We end with the hope that this projection gap based analysis will prove useful for other stochastic dynamic programming problems with an LP relaxation.